-This method has been FDA approved for hemorrhoid treatment since 1984, and is the preferred treatment for early-stage hemorrhoids.
+This is the preferred treatment for early-stage hemorrhoids.
 It involves directing a high-intensity beam of infrared light to the base of the internal hemorrhoid.
 This reduces blood flow to the hemorrhoid and secures the tissue to a position higher inside the anal canal, dramatically improving the symptoms that make this condition so unbearable.
 Treatment time is usually only a few seconds.
 Importantly, no serious complications from infrared coagulation have been reported.

 Most patients feel a mild pressure or heat sensation for a few seconds during treatment, and there is typically no discomfort at all after treatment.

-This method has been FDA approved for hemorrhoid treatment since 1997.
-It involves using a plastic device to apply a gentle suction to the base of the internal hemorrhoid.
+This method involves using a plastic device to apply a gentle suction to the base of the internal hemorrhoid.
 After confirming that no discomfort is felt, a small elastic band is placed onto the suctioned tissue and the device is removed.
 This cuts off blood flow to the hemorrhoid, causing the affected tissue to shrink and fall off, typically within a few days.
 Treatment time is usually less than one minute.

 This is a dramatically improved technique for applying elastic bands to treat internal hemorrhoids.
-Unlike traditional rubber band ligation, the CRH O’Regan system is very well-tolerated by patients, can be applied to any size hemorrhoid, and no serious complications have been reported.
+Unlike traditional rubber band ligation, suction ligation is very well-tolerated by patients, can be applied to any size hemorrhoid, and no serious complications have been reported.
 Some patients feel a sensation of fullness in the rectum or a mild dull ache after treatment, but this typically resolves within 24 hours.